-At Duynefontein the onshore regional pre-Quaternary geology and tectonics are well understood.
+At Duynefontein the onshore regional pre-Quaternary-age geology and tectonics are well understood.
 The airborne, ground, and marine geophysical surveys conducted by the Council for Geoscience and Fugro within the Site Area (8 km radius) and part of the Site Vicinity area (40 km radius) to a large extent complimented the known onshore and offshore geology.

-At least six structures have been identified as having a relatively high seismic potential.
-Paleoseismic information on these structures is limited, with very little correlation with known seismicity.
-At present there appears to be little or no evidence for the reactivation of any of these faults, but further investigation may be required.
+Paleoseismic information on geological structures within the Site Vicinity identified as having a relatively high seismic potential, is limited, with very little correlation with known seismicity.
+At present there appears to be little or no evidence for the reactivation of any of these faults, but further investigation will be required.